-The Company acquired the Database and the 11 Nevada projects by issuing to Redstar a total of 6,172,730 common shares of the company, including 172,730 shares to comply with the anti-dilution provision of the Purchase Agreement, resulting in Redstar owning 29.9% of the Company's outstanding common shares upon completion of the transaction.
+The Company acquired the Database and the 11 Nevada Properties by issuing to Redstar a total of 6,172,730 common shares of the Company, including 172,730 shares to comply with the anti-dilution provision of the Purchase Agreement, resulting in Redstar owning 29.9% of the Company's outstanding common shares upon completion of the transaction.
+As part of the transaction, the Company appointed two directors from Redstar to its board of directors.
+The common shares were valued at \$2,160,455.
+Of this value, \$1,692,357 was recognized as exploration and evaluation assets acquisition costs and \$468,098 was recognized as geological database expense.